-As we grow older many of us seek to fulfil this romantic ideal.
+As we grow older many of us seek to fulfill this romantic ideal.
 Some of us spend years pining and searching for the “perfect” lover who can tick all the boxes and match all of our criteria.
 In fact, some of us even carry around a mental idea of what our soulmates will look like, sound like, and behave like.
 Being a romantic soul myself, I always thought that my soulmate would be a tall, mysterious, rebellious, Australian bloke.
-Perhaps I was simply projecting my own disowned anima (masculine energy) outwards?
-Instead I fell in love with a logical, brawny, emotionally balanced man of Peruvian descent – a perfect fit for me!
+Perhaps I was simply projecting my own disowned anima (my divine masculine energy) outwards?
+Instead, I fell in love with a logical, brawny, emotionally balanced man of Peruvian descent – a perfect fit for me!

 But I’m not the only one who has experienced this.
 So many of us think we know what we want in a person, when in fact we don’t.
 And sometimes, when someone not quite matching our description comes along, we shut ourselves off, missing the opportunity.